choderalab/timemachine_hydration_paper/README.md

 A high-performance differentiable molecular dynamics and forcefield engine, forked from `https://github.com/proteneer/timemachine`.

-Navigate to the `timemachine/data` directory for submission scripts and analysis notebooks concerning the FreeSolv hydration free energy fine-tuning manuscript (add link once posted to `arxiv`).
+Navigate to the `data` directory for submission scripts and analysis notebooks concerning the FreeSolv hydration free energy fine-tuning manuscript (add link once posted to `arxiv`).

 ## Features